 We had no idea about colic, didn’t even know what it was – though we became experts pretty quickly.
 The nurses had shown us how to bathe a newborn at the hospital, yet our first attempt was a disaster as Little H screamed the place down (tip: make sure the water is warm enough!).

 You have to learn to understand why your baby is crying, and despite what the books say that doesn’t come straight away for everyone.
-You need to work out a feeding schedule, and how your going to feed your baby because that’s not always as straight forward as you expect it to be.
+You need to work out a feeding schedule, and how you’re going to feed your baby because that’s not always as straightforward as you expect it to be.

 No two days are the same, what works one day might not work the next – and that’s pretty much how it goes as they get bigger as well.
 Dealing with stubborn, tantruming toddlers can be even more difficult than a crying baby.